+- what counts as income and resources,

+- who is eligible,

-- what services are covered, and - the cost for services.
+- what services are covered, and

+- the cost for services.

 States can decide how to run their programs, as long as they follow the federal rules.

 Medicare and the state of California approved our plan.
 You can get Medicare and Medi-Cal services through our plan as long as: